clustervision/trinityX/doc/hintsntips_slurm.rst

-Hinte and tips for SLURM
+Hints and tips for SLURM
 ========================

 Basic operations